-Needle trap samplers (NTS), which are environmentally friendly solid phase microextraction sampling devices, were used to obtain air samples at a medical examination center in a teaching hospital to determine the concentration of xylene in the air.
-The standard active sampling method using, Method 1501, was simultaneously used to evaluate the exposures exposure of worker to xylene.
-The concentrations of xylene were much lower than the legal 100-ppm time weighted average (TWA) concentration.
-Another organic reagent that is used in the medical examination center, formaldehyde, did not exhibit co-adsorption along with the extraction of xylene by NTS.
-The use of a fume hood satisfactorily reduced VOC emissions in the work place.
-Additionally, a management strategy that involves chemical control banding was adopted to evaluate the emission control performance of xylene and formaldehyde in this work.
-The NTS is recommended for use as a routine micro-sampler to be worn by workers to protect their health.
+Needle trap samplers (NTS), which are environmentally friendly solid phase microextraction sampling devices, were used to obtain air samples at a medical examination center in a teaching hospital to determine the concentration of airborne xylene.
+The standard active sampling method, Method 1501, was simultaneously used to evaluate the exposure of workers to xylene.
+The concentrations of xylene were much lower than the legal 100-ppm time-weighted average (TWA) concentration.
+Another organic reagent used in the medical examination center, formaldehyde, did not exhibit co-adsorption along with the extraction of xylene by NTS.
+The use of a fume hood satisfactorily reduced VOC emissions in the workplace.
+Additionally, a management strategy involving chemical control banding was adopted to evaluate the emission control of xylene and formaldehyde in this work.
+We recommend that workers wear the NTS as a routine micro-sampler in order to protect their health.